HW-Wright/portfolio-project-2/README.md

 - The page background an image of a red stage curtain, as one would find in an old school or vintage movie theatre; this therefore works thematically as well as aesthetically.
 - The background for the quiz area and score counter is a rich blue with a soft white gradient.
 This image was selected purposefully as a solid primary colour can appear basic and unappealing to modern users.
 - The font color is an off-white marble color, chosen over white to soften the contrast against both the red of the background and the blue of the quiz area.
-- Upon submission of a correct answer the submit button will flash a pale green to indicate a correct answer.
+- Upon submission of a correct answer the submit button will flash a pale green and read "Correct!" to indicate a correct answer.
+The button will read "Wrong!" if the answer is incorrect.
 ## Testing
 ### Browser Testing
 ----------------------------